How to Catch Up on Retirement Savings: Strategies for 30s and Beyond

 9. Start a Side Hustle

-A good side hustle can add thousands of dollars to your annual income and make it possible to ramp up your retirement savings without negatively impacting your lifestyle.
+A good side hustle can add thousands of dollars to your annual income and help you ramp up your retirement savings without negatively impacting your lifestyle.
 Side hustles can take a wide array of forms.

 Some people create a side hustle from a hobby or a skill.
 You might do woodworking in your spare time, drive an Uber, or start a handyman business to help people with repairs.